jane/SiftScience/README.md

 SiftScience
 ===========

-SiftScience is a .NET class library for the  [SiftScience](https://siftscience.com) SiftScience web api.
+SiftScience is a .NET class library for the  [SiftScience](https://siftscience.com) web api.

 ## Installation